Contact:

 Retention system

 Retention systems are a central element of occupational safety in demolition, deconstruction, and natural stone extraction.
-They prevent uncontrolled movements of tools, lines, components, or rock blocks and enable planned, controlled operations—from selective concrete demolition through special deconstruction to rock excavation.
+They prevent uncontrolled movements of tools, lines, components, or rock blocks and enable planned, controlled operations – from selective concrete demolition through special deconstruction to rock excavation.
 In combination with hydraulic tools such as concrete demolition shears or hydraulic rock and concrete splitters, retention systems support a precise, low-damage workflow and reduce hazards to people and surroundings.

-Definition: What is meant by retention system
+Definition: What is meant by a retention system?

 Retention systems act by safely taking up loads, limiting paths of movement, and directing the forces that occur so that neither persons nor equipment are endangered.
 Core objectives are: control of breaking and separation processes, reduction of impact and pendulum forces, protection against secondary hazards (e.g., whipping hoses, falling components), and securing the cutting and splitting line through defined holding points and pre-hold measures.
 In practice, retention systems are often combined from multiple elements to achieve redundant safety.
+Where dynamic effects are expected, energy absorption and elongation behavior are selected to limit peak loads.

 Typical fields of application